 Date Coverage:Varies; primarily 1970s-present with some titles covering earlier dates

-The Digital National Security Archive is a comprehensive collection of significant primary documents central to US foreign and military policy since 1945.
-The Archive is organized into dozens of topical collections, each containing government documents declassified under the Freedom of Information Act (FOIA).
+A comprehensive collection of significant primary documents related to US foreign and military policy.
+Organized into dozens of topical collections, each containing government documents declassified under the Freedom of Information Act (FOIA).

-Discover@MU is a simple and fast search engine that helps you find relevant information on any topic from the University of Missouri Libraries’ collections.
-Results contain citations for scholarly journal articles, books and e-books, DVDs, magazines, newspapers, dissertations, and many more resources.
+A simple and fast search engine that helps you find relevant information on any topic from the University of Missouri Libraries’ collections.
+Results contain citations for scholarly journal articles, books and e-books, DVDs, magazines, newspapers, and dissertations.

-PsycINFO contains references to articles in more than 1,300 periodicals as well as technical reports, dissertations, and other materials in psychology and related behavioral and social sciences.
-With the inclusion of PsycARTICLES, over 44,000 full-text articles from more than 50 journals published by the American Psychological Association and participating publishers are provided.
+Contains references to articles in periodicals, technical reports, dissertations, and other materials in psychology and related behavioral and social sciences.
+Contains full-text articles from journals published by the American Psychological Association.

 The Sage Collections offer full-text access to popular journals in communication Studies, criminology, and sociology published by Sage and participating societies.
 The collections include the most current issues and up to 40 years of backfiles.
 Access is provided through any standard Web browser and the searching features include reference linking and the ability to browse by any individual journal issue.

 Database with abstracts and citations of research literature and quality web sources, including journals, conference proceedings, trade publications, abstracts, and patent records.
 A multidisciplinary resource covering materials from the humanities, sciences and social sciences.
 Also indexes EMBASE and allows you to locate the most highly cited items and the articles that cite them.